-As weird as the world becomes through the lens of these theories, they have been proven over and over again by experiment, extrapolation, and integration with other scientific disciplines.
-The fields of Chemistry and Astronomy are confined by Quantum Law and Relativity, and could not proceed without them.
-Nuclear reactors, synthetic materials, and every one of the approx. 10 quintillion transistors manufactured each year owe their existence to applications of modern Physics.
+As weird as the world becomes through the lens of these theories, they have been proven over and over again by experiment.
+Modern Chemistry and Astronomy are confined by Quantum Law, and could not proceed without them.
+Nuclear reactors, synthetic materials, and every one of the over 10 quintillion transistors manufactured each year owe their existence to applications of modern Quantum Physics.

 Or: if electrons are confined by the Law of Identity, how can they teleport to multiple locations simultaneously?
 How could they be in two locations at once, traveling every possible route to their destinations, at the same time and in the same respect?
 Quantum theorists would have us believe that particles flick in and out of existence in a regular, but partially random way.
 This too may bristle the cosmologist’s sensibilities.